-I think that this is also a perfect time to look at giving the body a spring clean.
+Spring tends to get us motivated to give our environment a bit of a ‘spring clean’, its also the perfect time to also spring clean your body.
 Some of the symptoms that show we need to give our body a cleanse may be: –

 Detoxing simply mean the process that our body does to remove the toxins that it is exposed to daily.
 If we have a healthy digestive system (liver, kidneys and bowels) then we should be able to deal with these toxins.
 The problem is, people are overloading these organs, so they are unable to keep up with clearing these toxins, that then end up getting stored in our fat cells, bones and some organs (including the brain).

 One simple way of supporting our body is by eating a whole food diet.
 This food is unprocessed and has LHI (Low Human Intervention) – meaning when it comes to nutrition we should be eating food as nature intended (or as close as possible).
 This food contains the nutrients and enzymes needed to be easily processed by the body, as well as providing support to those digestive organs.